 Chambers may use your personal information for the following purposes:

-- Carry out anti-money laundering and terrorist financing checks
+- To carry out anti-money laundering and terrorist financing checks

-- Respond to potential complaints or make complaints
+- To respond to potential complaints or make complaints

 Marketing and Promotion

 In relation to the personal information collected for marketing purposes, the personal information consists of